A model of the cubic connectedness locus: Gaps and gap-leaves of arbitrary laminations

-A chord $\ell$ is \emph{inside} a gap $G$ if, except for the endpoints, $\ell$ is in the interior of $G$; if $\ell\subset G$, then we say that $\ell$ is \emph{contained in $G$}.
-A gap $G$ of $\lam$ is \emph{critical} if either all edges of $G$ are critical, or there is a critical chord \emph{inside} $G$.
+A chord $\ell$ is \emph{inside} a gap $G$ if, except for the endpoints, $\ell$ is in the interior of $G$; if $\ell\subset G$, say that $\ell$ is \emph{contained in $G$}.
+A gap $G$ of $\lam$ is \emph{critical} if all edges of $G$ are critical, or there is a critical chord \emph{inside} $G$.
 A \emph{critical set} of $\lam$ is a critical leaf or a critical gap.
-A \emph{lap} of $\lam$ is either a finite gap of $\lam$ or a nondegenerate leaf of $\lam$ not on the boundary of a finite gap.
+A \emph{gap-leaf} of $\lam$ is either a finite gap of $\lam$ or a nondegenerate leaf of $\lam$ not on the boundary of a finite gap.
 By the \emph{period} we mean the \emph{minimal} period.
+For a chord $\ell=\ol{ab}$, let $|\ell|$ be the length of the smaller circle arc with endpoints $a$ and $b$ (computed with respect to the Lebesgue measure on $\uc$ normalized so that the total length of $\uc$ is 1); call $|\ell|$ the \emph{length} of $\ell$.